Laureate’s COVID-19 Response

 Where can I find additional information?

-We will continue to update this webpage periodically.
+We will continue to update this webpage regularly.
 In addition, each of our universities have dedicated webpages related to COVID-19, which are also updated regularly (links are provided below).
 Should you have further questions, please email us at [email protected].